6 WAYS CLOUD & IT INFRA IS TRANSFORMING DIGITAL WORLD

 Want to understand this in simpler terms?
 Here it goes!

 Cloud computing is a service that lets people use online services that are generally available through any device with an internet connection.
 This means that the user needn’t be at a particular location to access a particular data.
 This way, it saves a lot of money and time.
 There isn’t a requirement for dedicated machinery or software, as everything is taken care of by the applications on the cloud platform.
+The term cloud computing is inspired by the image of a cloud that is generally used to represent the internet in diagrams.

 It can be public or private.
 A public cloud makes services available to anyone on the internet.
 Whereas a private cloud caters only to a limited set of people.
 The access is provided based on certain access settings.
 In short, whether private or public, the cloud aims to provide faster innovation, flexible resources, and economies of scale.